atmostfear-entertainment/aegis-child/README.md

 - [License](#license)

 ## Introduction
 Child themes are a safe way to modify a theme without actually making changes to the parent theme’s files.
-The Aegis Child Theme works in tandem with its parent theme, enabling you to make adjustments without worrying about future updates.
+The Aegis Child Theme works in tandem with its [parent theme](https://github.com/atmostfear-entertainment/aegis), enabling you to make adjustments without worrying about future updates.

 ## Prerequisites
 Before installing the Aegis Child Theme, ensure you have:
-- The parent theme installed and activated.
+- The [Aegis](https://github.com/atmostfear-entertainment/aegis) theme installed and activated.
 - A working WordPress installation.

 ## Installation